AskaReign/cpp-notes/README.md

 # cpp-notes
+:star: Some C++ points to wrap your head around!
 ## Parameters vs Arguments
 - **Parameters:** are part of the function's **definition**.
 - **Arguments:** are part of the function's **call**.